What to do if your car is stolen

 This depends on your level of coverage.
 Check your policy document for details about your coverage.

-Third-party insurance is the minimum requirement for the UK, this won’t cover you if your car gets stolen.
+Whilst third-party only insurance is the minimum requirement for the UK, this won't cover you if your car gets stolen.
 It only covers you if you injure someone or damage their car or property.
-To cover theft, you’ll need third party, fire and theft or comprehensive cover.

 How to help prevent car theft